michael-s-diamond/experiments/README.md

-# experiments
+# aerocom-community/experiments repository
-Managing AeroCom experiments and associated diagnostics.
+Managing [AeroCom](https://aerocom.met.no) experiments and associated diagnostics.

 ## Discussion
 Use the [Discussions](https://github.com/aerocom-community/experiments/discussions) forum to discuss ideas you might have for experiments, diagnostics or anything else relevant to AeroCom experiments.